ToshioCP/Gtk4-tutorial/doc/GFile_example/readme.src.md

 gssize size = g_input_stream_read (G_INPUT_STREAM (istream), void *buffer, gsize count, GCancellable *cancellable, GError **error);
 ~~~

-This function reads data from `istream` and put them into `buffer`.
+This function reads data from `istream` and puts them into `buffer`.

-GDtaInputStream is used often.
+GDataInputStream is used often.
 It can read structured data such as sized data (byte, int16, int32 and int64) and lines (new line terminated string).
 For example,